owasp-amass/amass/README.md

 $ amass -d example.com
 ```

-If you need amass to only use the passive data sources and not resolve the names:
+**If you need Amass to run faster** and only use the passive data sources:
 ```
 $ amass -nodns -d example.com
 ```